IngAnto93/workshopUs63/README.md

-# Workshop - CI/CD with Google Cloud Platform
+# Install Google Cloud SDK

 This workshop repository contains exercises for a GCP DevOps CI/CD pipeline using mainly: